-- 5. Select the type of source you want to assign to the bus and then select the source. - Physical the sources assigned to the numbered inputs of the switcher. - Internal internally generated sources, including re-entries. - Aux Follows use the source that is active on selected aux bus. - ME Follows use the source that is active on selected ME bus.
+- 5. Select the type of source you want to assign to the bus and then select the source. - Physical the sources assigned to the numbered inputs of the switcher. - Internal internally generated sources, including re-entries. - Media the output of a Media-Store channel. - Aux Follows use the source that is active on selected aux bus. - ME Follows use the source that is active on selected ME bus.